 Car Crashes: Lawyers more likely than most other professions to get in car crashes.
 They are second only to doctors.
 An ABA Journal article summarizes the findings, and hypothesizes that lack of sleep may be a culprit.

 Suicide: Suicide rates are generally lower for people who are better educated and have higher socio-economic status.
-Yet an early 1990's study by the National Institute for Mental Health study found that suicide rates for lawyers were more than twice as high as the general population.
-An ABA Jounal article discusses this study and reasons for the higher incidence of suicide among lawyers.
+Yet an early 1990’s study by the National Institute for Mental Health study found that suicide rates for lawyers were more than twice as high as the general population.

 A 1997 study compared the suicide incidence for Canadian lawyers with the general population using death and insurance records.
 The suicide rate among general population was 10 to 14 deaths per 100,000 people.
 Among attorneys it was 69.3 suicides per 100,000 people, about 6 times higher.
 Suicide was the 3rd highest cause of death for Canadian lawyers, claiming 10.8% of lawyer deaths, just behind cancer and heart attacks.
-The findings are summarized here by another bar association.

 Like the vast majority of people in general, the vast majority of lawyers don’t commit suicide.
 However, this high suicide rate may be symptomatic of unhappiness and poor mental health among a larger number of attorneys.
 The prevalence of serious depression among attorneys supports this inference.